Moriwaki divisors and the augmented base loci of divisors on the moduli space of curves: Proofs of the main results

 \section{Proofs of the main results}

 {Proof of Theorem {\rm \ref{main}}} \begin{proof} We begin by recalling some results of Moriwaki \cite{m1}.
-In \cite[Lemma 4.1]{m1}, Moriwaki showed that there exist curves $C, C_0, \ldots, C_{\lfloor g/2 \rfloor}$ inside $\ov{M}_g$, not entirely contained in the boundary $\partial \overline{M}_g$, with the following properties: \begin{itemize} \item $C$ is contained inside $M_g$; \item $C_0$ is contained in $\ov H_g$ and intersects $\partial \ov M_g$ in points corresponding to isomorphism classes of irreducible curves with a single node; \item For every $i=1,\ldots, \lfloor g/2 \rfloor$, $C_i$ is contained in $\ov H_g$ and intersects $\partial \ov M_g$ in points corresponding to isomorphism classes of stable curves formed by two irreducible components of genus $i$ and $g-i$ meeting in a single node. \end{itemize} It follows from the proof of \cite[Prop.
-4.2]{m1} that the cone spanned by $C, C_0,\ldots, C_{\lfloor g/2 \rfloor}$ inside $N_1(\ov M_g)_{\RR}$ is the dual of the cone of M-divisors.
+In \cite[Lemma 4.1]{m1}\footnote{which works over an algebraically closed field of characteristic different from two (due to the use of double covers).}, Moriwaki showed that there exist integral curves $C, C_0, \ldots, C_{\lfloor g/2 \rfloor}$ inside $\ov{M}_g$, not entirely contained in the boundary $\partial \overline{M}_g$, with the following properties: \begin{itemize} \item $C$ is contained inside $M_g$; \item $C_0$ is contained in $\ov H_g$ and intersects $\partial \ov M_g$ in points corresponding to isomorphism classes of irreducible curves with a single node; \item For every $i=1,\ldots, \lfloor g/2 \rfloor$, $C_i$ is contained in $\ov H_g$ and intersects $\partial \ov M_g$ in points corresponding to isomorphism classes of stable curves formed by two irreducible components of genus $i$ and $g-i$ meeting in a single node. \end{itemize} It follows from the proof of \cite[Prop.
+4.2]{m1}\footnote{which works over an algebraically closed field of arbitrary characteristic using the extension of the result of Cornalba-Harris \cite[Prop.
+4.7]{ch} to arbitrary characteristic obtained by Yamaki in \cite[Thm.
+1.7]{yam}} that the cone spanned by $C, C_0,\ldots, C_{\lfloor g/2 \rfloor}$ inside $N_1(\ov M_g)_{\RR}$ is the dual of the cone of M-divisors.

 Consider now an $\RR$-divisor $D$ on $\ov M_g$ such that $\B_-(D) \subseteq \partial \overline{M}_g$ (respectively $\B_+(D) \subseteq \partial \overline{M}_g$) and let $\gamma$ be one of the curves $C, C_0, \ldots, C_{\lfloor g/2 \rfloor}$.
 Since $\gamma \not\subseteq \partial \overline{M}_g$, we get that $\gamma \not\subseteq \B_-(D)$ (respectively $\gamma \not\subseteq \B_+(D)$) and therefore $D \cdot \gamma \geq 0$ (respectively $D_{|\gamma}$ is big, that is $D \cdot \gamma > 0$).
 This shows that $D$ is an M-divisor (respectively a strict M-divisor).